Blue Sun Palace: Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on nine critics, indicating "universal acclaim".

 Alissa Simon of Variety wrote, "More akin to European art films than to American indies, Palace prioritizes mood over plot.
 Tsang allows her experienced actors plenty of breathing space to convey the melancholy of their existence in situations where dreams are more likely to be deferred than to come true, but are necessary nevertheless."

 Tomris Laffly of RogerEbert.com gave the film three and a half out of four stars, writing, "Tsang has made a small, affecting, and studiously minimalist film here, with lived-in and tactile visual and design elements signaling a major auteur in the making.
 In a lot of ways, her film brings to mind Take Out, a stunning early Sean Baker movie about a Chinese immigrant working as a deliveryman.
 Inspired by her and her family's own past as immigrants, Tsang's poignant Blue Sun Palace is anchored in a similar kind of empathy, one that lingers and grows long after the film's aching end credits appear."